meghnakshk/Analytics-Portfolio/README.md

  - This repository: https://github.com/meghnakshk/Analytics-Portfolio/edit/main/README.md

 # About me
 I am Meghna Koushik, a Master of Architecture student.
 My study and research focuses on Building Performance and Diagnostics and Decarbonization.
-I beleive data vizualizations are extremely powerful tools to convey a story.
+I believe data vizualizations are extremely powerful tools to convey a story.

 # What I hope to learn
 Telling Stories with Data is a wonderful course that covers designing, comprehending and generating data vizualizations.
 My main takeaways from this course are:

 1. How to simplify a large dataset and convey critical stories with minimal data.
-2. Critiqing illustrations and developing better ones
+2. Critiquing illustrations
-3. Technical knowledge
+3. Technical knowledge of Tableau and Flourish

 # Portfolio